 In July 2022, the NCA signed a Memorandum of Understanding (MoU) for cybersecurity cooperation with the United States Department of Homeland Security (DHS).

 Another program, CyberIC, launched by the NCA on August 8 this year, aims to develop the cybersecurity sector in Saudi Arabia.
-The CyberIC was started to create more awareness, train employees in cybersecurity, build tools and solutions to combat cyber-attacks, etc. Over 60 start-ups have been created to boost the cybersecurity sector.
+The CyberIC was started to create more awareness, train employees in cybersecurity, build tools and solutions to combat cyber-attacks, etc. Over 60 start-ups have been created to boost the cybersecurity news sector.
 About 10,000 employees will be trained in this project to enable better protection, defences and workforce.

 The move toward outsourcing also aligns with the reform-based blueprint created by the Vision 2030 framework.
 It aims to develop the public service sector and diversify the kingdom’s economy.
 This project envisioned the development of several sectors, including a composite aerostructure factory, King Salman energy park, low power research reactor, soudah development, sakaka solar power plant, and others.